Destinations AI Logo

 Weiming/ Adobe Stock

-As dusk falls, Century Square transforms to a shimmering canvas, painted with crystalline palette of neon glows and the luminescent silver of moonlight.
-And from every angle, whether under the shifting hues of the midday sun or the velvety shroud of twilight, Century Square stands as the constant witness to the urban fervor before it retires to the silent whispers of nightfall.
+As dusk falls, Century Square transforms into a shimmering canvas, painted with a crystalline palette of neon glows and the luminescent silver of moonlight.
+From every angle, whether under the shifting hues of the midday sun or the velvety shroud of twilight, Century Square stands as the constant witness to the urban fervor before it retires to the silent whispers of nightfall.

-Here, the entire ebb and flow of human existence dance a ballet of time before you.
+Here, human existence’s entire ebb and flow dance a ballet of time before you.
 Century Square – a silent storyteller of Pudong, a place where the palpable essence of China’s sparkling future gently collides with deep-rooted cultural heritage.
 This is where your Pudong adventure truly begins.

 Address: 6GCV+27P, Shiji Blvd, Pudong, Shanghai, China, 201204